lurchmath/lurch-desktop-deprecated/docs/plan.md

 becomes convenient or useful; this document lists things in a more-or-less required order of completion.

-## Tidying up this repository

- * Get the MediaWiki changes that are on our development server stored in this repository, for completeness.
- * Move away from gh-pages, and start using a subfolder of the repository as the built app folder instead.
-This should simultaneously get rid of the problem of having some files duplicated in the `src/` and `app/` folders, because that will actually become intentional.
- * Switch to an actual build process, such as Grunt or Webpack, rather than using my own ad-hoc thing in a cakefile.
- * How many apps can be factored out into separate repositories?
-These are good candidates:
-    * OpenMath demo app (importing the LWP rather than being imported by it)
-    * Lean UI demo app (same)
-    * Code/Sidebar demo app (same)
- * Update the unit test scripts so that all tests are passing, including on the Travis CI end.

 ## JSON editor demo app

 This is low priority, but another demo app you could create would be a JSON